Much of the information in the following FAQ is originally from the Centers for Disease Control and Prevention (CDC).

 How does COVID-19 spread?

 The virus that causes COVID-19 spreads from person to person.
 It’s important to note that person-to-person spread can happen on a continuum.
 Some diseases are highly contagious (like measles), while other diseases are less so.
 It is now clear that the virus that causes COVID-19 spreads easily and sustainably between people.
-Learn what is known about the spread of newly emerged coronaviruses at www.cdc.gov/coronavirus/2019-ncov/about/transmission.html.
+Learn more about how the virus spreads, including information about variants, at this CDC page.

 What are the symptoms of COVID-19?